hdShang/arxiv-daily/docs/cs-CL/2025-05-01/papers/250500551v3-100-days-after-deepseek-r1-a-survey-on-replication-studies-and-more-.md

 ---
 layout: default
-title: 100 Days After DeepSeek-R1: A Survey on Replication Studies and More Directions for Reasoning Language Models
+title: "100 Days After DeepSeek-R1: A Survey on Replication Studies and More Directions for Reasoning Language Models"
 ---

 # 100 Days After DeepSeek-R1: A Survey on Replication Studies and More Directions for Reasoning Language Models